Post-Surgical Stereotactic Radiotherapy (SRT) Versus GammaTile-ROADS (Radiation One and Done Study)

 1. Age <18 years.

-3. Past radiation or surgical therapy to the index lesion or the newly diagnosed non-index lesion(s) is exclusionary.
-However, up to a total of 2 prior courses of SRT treatment to previously diagnosed lesions are allowed as long as any treated lesions are were >15mm from the index lesion.
+4. Past radiation or surgical therapy to the index lesion or the newly diagnosed non-index lesion(s) is exclusionary.
+However, up to a total of 2 prior courses of SRT treatment to previously diagnosed lesions are allowed as long as any treated lesions are were ≥15mm from the index lesion.

-11. Subjects who, in the investigator's opinion, are unable to understand the protocol or to give informed consent, have a history of poor cooperation, noncompliance with medical treatment, or difficulty in returning for follow up care.
+12. Subjects who, in the investigator's opinion, are unable to understand the protocol or to give informed consent, have a history of poor cooperation, noncompliance with medical treatment, or difficulty in returning for follow up care.
+A legally authorized representative may provide consent if the potential subject lacks the capacity to provide consent themselves.

 Study Plan